Lawsuits ramp up pressure on family that owns opioid company

-The legal pressure on the family behind the painkiller OxyContin intensified this week and is likely to grow.
+The legal pressure on the prominent family behind the company that makes OxyContin, the prescription painkiller that helped fuel the nation’s opioid epidemic, is likely to get more intense.

-The Sackler family came under scrutiny when a legal filing in Massachusetts detailed how family members and other Purdue Pharma executives sought to push prescriptions for the drug and downplay its addiction risks.
+The Sackler family came under heavy scrutiny this week when a legal filing in a Massachusetts case gave detailed allegations that they and company executives sought to push prescriptions of the drug and downplay its risks.
+Those revelations are likely to be a preview of the claims in a series of expanding legal challenges.

-A lawyer who has sued the family on behalf of New York’s Suffolk County says he expects similar claims against family members to be added to hundreds of lawsuits seeking to hold the drug industry accountable for an opioid crisis.
+Members of the family that controls Connecticut-based Purdue Pharma already are defendants in a lawsuit brought by New York’s Suffolk County.

-Documents used in the claims could also be used in more than 1,000 suits against the drug industry that have been consolidated under a federal judge.
+Paul Hanly, a lawyer representing the county, said he expects to add the Sacklers to other opioid suits filed across the country.
+He explained last year that he was targeting the family, known for its donations to some of the world’s great museums and universities, in part because they took “tens of billions” of dollars out of Purdue.

 Most Read Business Stories